luckyshot/agilescrumfortrello/README.md

 Please read this before submitting your Push Requests:

-- Features that are not directly related to the extension will not be considered
+- Features that are not directly related to Agile SCRUM and Trello will not be considered
 - This extension is cool because it is not intrusive to its users, consider this before developing bells and whistles
 - New features should be developed in a way that they don't become annoying to users without the plugin (i.e. story points become a number inside a parenthesis)
 - Code in jQuery or vanilla JavaScript and keep the code as tiny as possible